 Shown by the graph on the left are the County's License & Permit revenues.
 Licenses & permits include franchise fees, business licenses, and liquor licenses.
-Beginning in 2003 the motor vehicle license revenue no longer stayed in the County; rather it was remitted to the State and is returned in the form of Entitlement Share revenue.
-This accounts for the half million dollar decrease.
-Franchise fees started in FY05.
+The majority of this revenue is received from Charter Communications for franchise fees.

 Shown by the graph on the right are the County's Intergovernmental Revenues.
 Intergovernmental revenues include entitlement money received from the state, Payment in Lieu of Tax revenue from the Federal government.
 Grants comprise the largest share of this revenue.
-In FY14, several large grants are anticipated.
+In FY15, several large grants are anticipated.